tasal9/ZamAI/Following-HEAD.md

 ### 2021/3/9

-Subscribe to https://github.com/neovim/neovim/issues/14090 to get notifications about **breaking** changes.
+This page is replaced by the github issue https://github.com/neovim/neovim/issues/14090 so that users can subscribe to get notifications about **breaking** changes.
+Please refer to that issue now instead of this page.

 <details>
 ### 2021/3/9